This Fundrise review was last updated 10/02/2018 to reflect my Fundrise returns.

 - Los Angeles eFund™ (Ramping up)

-The Income eREIT focuses primarily on making debt investments in commercial real estate assets that generate steady cash flow.
+The Income and Income II eREITs focus primarily on making debt investments in commercial real estate assets that generate steady cash flow.
 To date, the Income eREIT has executed on this strategy by identifying institutional quality assets of sub-institutional size, particularly in urban metro markets.

-The Growth eREIT focuses on acquiring and owning commercial real estate assets that have the potential to appreciate in value over time.
+The Growth eREIT and Growth eREIT II focus on acquiring and owning commercial real estate assets that have the potential to appreciate in value over time.
 This opportunistic investment strategy is centered primarily on multi-family assets of institutional quality that are sub-institutional in size.

 East Coast eREIT™